Non-lucrative Spanish visa in 2025: criteria, requirements and common mistakes when designing

 - Live in Spain for one year: the visa can be extended for another 2 years and another 2 years after that.
 After five years, there is an opportunity to apply for permanent residence and eventually for Spanish citizenship.

-- Alternatively: after 12 months you can apply for another type of visa, such as a work visa or a Spanish golden visa.
+- Alternatively: after 12 months you can apply for another type of visa, such as a work visa or a study visa.

 - Move with your family: unlike other visas that require you to have already lived in Spain for a certain period before your family moves.
 A non-profit visa allows your spouse and children to live in Spain with you, provided you can demonstrate sufficient funds.